lit/lit/dev-docs/design/how-lit-html-works.md

 # What is lit-html?

 lit-html is an HTML templating library.
-Templates are written in JavaScript by mixing static HTML strings and dynamic JavaScript values using template literals. lit-html enables UI as a function of application state programming model, fast initial rendering, and fast updates that minimally update DOM when state changes.
+Templates are written in JavaScript by mixing static HTML strings and dynamic JavaScript values using template literals. lit-html enables writing UI as a function of application state, it has fast initial rendering, and fast updates that minimally update DOM when state changes.

 lit-html is very performant as can be seen in the [JS Frameworks Benchmark](https://krausest.github.io/js-framework-benchmark/).
 A great companion to this document is [Justin Fagnani's lit-html talk](https://youtu.be/Io6JjgckHbg).